The Big Read: Our slow moving disaster as sea level rises

 The NZ Sea Rise research team would use the new projections to work out impacts here, which varied from storm surge to the incursion of salt water into our coastal aquifers and cherished estuaries and wetlands.

-Detailed, high-resolution maps would be created for our largest sea-side cities, making vulernability models much more accurate.
+Detailed, high-resolution maps would be created for our largest sea-side cities, making vulnerability models much more accurate.

 "One of the key things for New Zealand is sea level rise will be different depending on where you are," said Professor Tim Naish, a Victoria University glaciologist heading up the work alongside other leading scientists including Niwa's Dr Rob Bell and GNS Science's Dr Richard Levy.